hf7a/ESP32-ham-combo/README.md

 *   **Real-Time DX Spots:** Connects directly to **HamAlert.org** via telnet to display the latest DX spots.
 *   **Comprehensive Propagation Data:** Fetches and displays key solar data from **HamQSL.com**.
-*   **Adjustable Backlight:** Control the screen brightness directly from the settings menu.
-*   **Dual-View Main Screen:** Choose between a full 6-spot view or a 5-spot view with a compact propagation summary footer.
+*   **Dual-View Main Screen:** Choose between a full 6-spot view or a 5-spot view with a compact propagation summary.
 *   **Multiple Clock Modes:** Display time in UTC, local time, or both simultaneously.
-*   **Intuitive Touch Interface:** All functions and settings are accessible via the touchscreen.
+*   **Touch Interface:** All functions and settings are accessible via the touchscreen.
 *   **Web-Based Configuration:** A full settings panel accessible from any web browser on your network.
 *   **On-Screen Touch Calibration:** A built-in routine to calibrate the touchscreen for perfect accuracy.
 *   **Persistent Settings:** All your configurations are saved to the device's flash memory and automatically reloaded on startup.